Wedding Flowers Bristol

 Flower girls – Flower girls can have an even smaller version of the bride’s bouquet, or a flower crown that can be worn on the head, or sometimes a small basket of flowers filled with petals to scatter on the aisle.

 Buttonholes – Worn by the groom, the ushers, page boys, father of the bride and groom, or anyone else you want to be part of the wedding party.

 Corsages – Traditionally worn by the mother of the bride and grooms mothers, but again they are given to female members of the wedding party.
 Corsages can be very complicated designs or very simple like a buttonhole.

-Table arrangements – These are placed in the middle of the tables and can be anything from jam jars, candelabras, floating flowers to extravagant centre pieces.
+Table arrangements – These are placed in the middle of the tables and can be anything from jam jars, candelabras to extravagant centre pieces.
 Use your imagination and you can always ask us for some ideas.

 Top table arrangements – Traditionally you would have a long and low arrangement to sit on the top table.
+Foliage runners are very popular or lots of jam jars.
 Again you can have anything that you want so be creative.

 Pedestals – Large arrangements that are placed on stands that go either side of the alter or anywhere you feel might need it.

 Pew ends – Pew ends arrangements are attached to the ends of pews or chairs as you walk down the aisle.